 The Broad Full-Time MBA program offers endless opportunities to practice, lead and participate.
 We have a community of students that are committed to their studies, passionate about their college and keepers of the program’s culture.

 Our students bring with them a unique set of on-the-job and personal experiences they share with one another.
-We encourage collaboration and support student-led organizations.
+We encourage collaboration and support in our student resource groups.

-A number of Broad organizations are available that support our diverse campus community, including groups aimed at:
+A number of Broad MBA student resource groups are available that support our diverse campus community, including groups aimed at:

-Membership in MBA student-led organizations empowers students to connect with one another around networking and program development, professional foci, diversity, social interests and common experiences.
+Membership in MBA student-led resource groups empowers students to connect with one another around networking and program development, professional foci, diversity, social interests and common experiences.

 Do you have a quick question you would like to ask a current student?
 Broad MBA students are available to answer generic program- or concentration-related questions.